 The hotel is attached to the Nokia Center, where the Academy Awards are held each January, and the public spaces here ooze red carpet opulence – especially the spa, which amps up the glamour factor with a Champagne & Shimmer Body Treatment that combines champagne grape seed oil and 24-karate gold powder into a treatment worthy of golden Oscar statue.

-Hotel The Ritz Carlton Los Angeles
+The Ritz-Carlton - Los Angeles

 Chic Hideaway in the Hollywood Hills